-A Cauchy sequence is an infinite sequence which ought to converge in the sense successive terms get arbitrarily close together, as they would if they were getting arbitrarily close to a limit.
+A Cauchy sequence is an infinite sequence which ought to converge in the sense that successive terms get arbitrarily close together, as they would if they were getting arbitrarily close to a limit.
 Among sequences, only Cauchy sequences will converge; in a complete space, all Cauchy sequence converge.

 The precise definition varies with the context.